-And, of course, there is the landscape's local colours!
+And, of course, there is the landscape’s local colours!
 On my first trip with Dan, Laurie, and Jillian, we found the brightest red ochre I could image.
 It floated ephemerally on top of the spring foam on Engineer Creek (a week later, when I returned, it had all dissipated).
 There was also a deep black earth run-off along this bank.
-And, once we got to the Ogilvie Ranges, some areas of bright yellow ochre.
+Once we got to the Ogilvie Ranges, we also found some areas of bright yellow ochre.
 All these colours were enhanced by the love of the landscape that Dan and Laurie shared with Jillian and I.

 My second trip was taken with Tyson and Kay, and had a bit more of a goal in mind.
-On the first trip, I had seen a hill with a bright, red patch on our way north, but driving south we couldn't find it again.
+On the first trip, I had seen a hill with a bright red patch on our way north, but driving south we couldn’t find it again.
 So, on the second trip, I was hoping to find it, and explore it.
 We happened to meet Sylvia along the way, who grew up along the Dempster Highway.
-She, right away, knew where we should go to collect ochre (and even drew me a map!).
+She knew right away where we should go to collect ochre (and even drew me a map!).

-When we got to the spot on Sylvia's map it lined up perfectly with the hills we saw.
-But, it was obvious that we'd have to hike through some pretty wet areas to begin ...
-And, there would be a bit of a climb.
-But, all Tyson said was, "Well, let's get you up there".
+When we got to the spot on Sylvia’s map it lined up perfectly with the hills we saw.
+It was obvious, however, that we’d have to hike through some pretty wet areas to begin … And there would be a bit of a climb.
+But all Tyson said was, “Well, let’s get you up there”.
 By the time we got up there, I had had a couple of soakers, but when we came to the top of the hill this red put my wet feet out of mind.

 Somehow, before coming to the Yukon, I thought that such an open landscape would be a lonely place.
 But, having now spent a month hiking and exploring, I’ve realized that its a big space full of wonders and beauty.